 With the AR 15 being the most popular rifle in the United States a vast number of these optics are produced for the AR 15.
 They take into account AR sights, barrel length and caliber.
 AR 15 owners have more optic selections than any other group of shooters in the world.

-So, the real question is which one is for you?
+So, the real question is which one is the best AR 15 scope for you?

 Before we can answer that specifically we need to consider a number of factors.
 Trust me it’s not near as simple as you just tossing an optic on your gun and hitting the range.
 With so many options out there, we really have several considerations we must make.